BranLang/worm-sign/README.md

 ## Features
 - **Detects Shai Hulud**: Identifies packages known to be compromised by the Shai Hulud malware.
+- **Hash-Based Detection**: Detects compromised packages by their integrity hash (SHA-1/SHA-512), catching variants even if they are renamed or version-spoofed.
 - **Premium CLI**: Beautiful, table-based output with Dune-themed visuals.
 - **Lockfile Support**: Scans `package-lock.json`, `yarn.lock`, and `pnpm-lock.yaml`.
 - **API Integration**: Fetches the latest banned list from a remote API (customizable).